Singular reduction modules of differential equations: Reduction modules of differential equations

-We will interpret the classification of reduction operators with respect to~$G^\sim$ as the classification in~$P$ with respect to this equivalence relation, a problem which can be investigated similarly to the usual group classification in classes of differential equations.
+We will interpret the classification of reduction modules with respect to~$G^\sim$ (or $\mathcal G^\sim$) as the classification in~$P$ with respect to the corresponding equivalence relation, a problem which can be investigated similarly to the usual group classification in classes of differential equations.
 Namely, at first we construct the reduction modules that are defined for all values of $\theta$.
-Then we classify, with respect to $G^\sim$, the values of $\theta$ for which the equation~$\mathcal L_\theta$ admits additional reduction modules.
+Then we classify, with respect to $G^\sim$ (or $\mathcal G^\sim$), the values of $\theta$ for which the equation~$\mathcal L_\theta$ admits additional reduction modules.